 (8) The notice remains in force during the period of the review of the decision to give that notice.

-[Section 115AD inserted by No. 56 of 2010 s.
+[Section 115AD inserted: No. 56 of 2010 s.
 30.]

 115AE.
 Permitting entry to premises contrary to s.
 115AA notice

 (1) Subject to subsection (2), a responsible person in relation to licensed premises commits an offence if the responsible person —